- Purchase the complete Expat Arrivals Germany Guide (PDF)

 Accommodation in Germany ranges from furnished apartments and maisonettes to trendy studio apartments, cottages and large family homes.
 Luckily there are plenty of options for reasonably priced housing in most cities.

 As one travels further from the cities, iconic German fachwerk (half-timbered) houses, cottages, and bauernhause (farmhouses) become available.

-Expats usually rent property in Germany rather than buy because of the short-term nature of most expat assignments, but most locals rent their homes, too.
+Expats usually rent property in Germany rather than buy because of the short-term nature of most expat assignments, but most locals tend to rent their homes, too.

 Expats moving to Germany will find their choice in types of property will depend on whereabouts in the country they are based.
 Generally, within the city centres of major urban hubs, most people tend to live in apartments.
 The standard of accommodation in Germany is on par with other countries in Western Europe.
 Properties are often comfortable but small, air conditioning isn't common (though it is rarely necessary), and adequate heating is essential in winter.

-Expats wanting to rent property in cities like Berlin, Frankfurt and Munich will find that housing costs are largely determined by location; the closer someone lives to the city centre, the more they can expect to pay.
-Many people look for accommodation in outlying suburbs where they get a better balance between price and space than downtown areas.
+Expats wanting to rent property in cities such as Berlin, Frankfurt and Munich will find that housing costs are largely determined by location; the closer someone lives to the city centre, the more they can expect to pay.
+Many people look for accommodation in outlying suburbs where they get a better balance between price and space than 'downtown' areas.

 One benefit of living in Germany is that no matter where expats live, they'll have access to efficient public transport.

 The process of finding a property to rent in Germany is relatively easy.
 Expats can search online or check local newspaper listings – especially as using a real-estate agent can cost as much as a month's rent in some cases.